brianpkennedy/virtualenv-auto-activate.sh/README.md

 virtualenv-auto-activate.sh
 ===========================

 Automatically source your Python virtualenv when you enter a directory.
-In your project root, name your virutal environement .venv, and this script will automatically source it for you when you enter into that directory.
+In your project root, name your virutal environment .venv, and this script will automatically source it for you when you enter into that directory.

 Credit to [@codysoyland](https://github.com/codysoyland) for the original [gist](https://gist.github.com/codysoyland/2198913) of this solution.